cockroachdb/docs/v2.0/performance-tuning.md

 #### Network and I/O bottlenecks

-With the above examples in mind, it's important to consider two main performance bottlenecks: network and I/O.
+With the above examples in mind, it's always important to consider network latency and disk I/O as potential performance bottlenecks.
+In summary:

-- For a read, the request always goes from the gateway node to the leaseholder.
+- For reads, hops between the gateway node and the leaseholder add latency.
+- For writes, hops between the gateway node and the leaseholder/Raft leader, and hops between the leaseholder/Raft leader and Raft followers, add latency.
+In addition, since Raft log entries are persisted to disk before a write is committed, disk I/O is important.

 ## Single-region deployment